-Calgary, and the region, have hundreds of organized sports, active recreation and health and associations.
-These wellness range from enterprises such as Hockey Calgary to the Calgary Horticultural Society.
+Calgary, and the region, have hundreds of organized sports, active recreation and health and wellness associations.
+These range from enterprises such as Hockey Calgary to the Calgary Horticultural Society.
 These can be classified as intra-group or inter-group structural capital.

 Intra-group includes organizations whose mandate is facilitating collaboration among entities in the same sport or active recreation areas.
 An example here could be Calgary Minor Soccer Association or Bike Calgary.
 In contrast, inter-group structural capital is generated from organizations mandated to facilitate collaboration with groups across the active ecosystem.
-For example, the Calgary River Users Alliance (CRUA) coordinates among groups ranging from Alberta River Surfing Association (ARSU) to the Angling Outfitter and Guide Association of Alberta (AOGAA).
-Refer to Appendix 8 for other examples of regional active economy intra-group and intergroup structural capital.
+For example, the Calgary River Users Alliance (CRUA) coordinates among groups ranging from Alberta River Surfing Association (ARSU) to the Angling Outfitter and Guide Association of Alberta